fubuloubu/ERC4626/README.md

 Total amount of the underyling asset that is "managed" by Vault.
 SHOULD include any compounding that occurs from yield.
-MUST be the value that any management fees are charged against.
+MUST be inclusive of any fees that are charged against assets in the Vault.

 ```yaml
 - name: totalAssets